greenplum-db/gpdb/gpdb-doc/markdown/admin_guide/ddl/ddl-partition.html.md

 > **Caution** Be very careful with multi-level partitioning, as the number of partition files can grow very quickly.
 For example, if a table is partitioned by both day and city, and there are 1,000 days of data and 1,000 cities, the total number of partitions is one million.
 Column-oriented tables store each column in a physical table, so if this table has 100 columns, the system would be required to manage 100 million files for the table, for each segment.

-XXX Before settling on a multi-level partitioning strategy, consider a single level partition with bitmap indexes.
+Before settling on a multi-level partitioning strategy, consider a single level partition with bitmap indexes.
 Indexes slow down data loads, so performance testing with your data and schema is recommended to decide on the best strategy.

 ## <a id="choose"></a>Choosing the Partitioning Syntax